luisbastir/mean-stack-messages/README.md

 # Messages App

-This is a demo app (frontend part) made with Angular 6 based on MEAN Stack (Mongo, Express, Angular, Node) framework.
+This is a demo app made with Angular 6 for the Frontend and NodeJS, ExpressJS and MongoDB as Backend; based on MEAN Stack (Mongo, Express, Angular, Node) framework.

 ## Author